 - Average Target Processing Time by Target Group.
 Line chart of mean processing time by target group.

 - Latency by Top 20 Clients.
 Displays the process time of the top 20 IP addresses in your deployment.

 - Latency by Top 20 Backend Instances.
-This Panel focuses solely on the back end of your AWS EC2 deployment, keeping watch over the processing time of the 20 busiest instances.
+This Panel focuses solely on the back end of your Amazon EC2 deployment, keeping watch over the processing time of the 20 busiest instances.